DM2-ND/TUBE/README.md

 # TUBE: Embedding Behavior Outcomes for Predicting Success

-**Description: This repository contains the C++ implementation of the TUBE model proposed in paper *TUBE: Embedding Behavior Outcomes for Predicting Success* accetped by KDD 2019**
+**Description: This repository contains the C++ implementation of the TUBE model proposed in paper *TUBE: Embedding Behavior Outcomes for Predicting Success* accepted by KDD 2019**

 ## Usage
 ### 1. Make